COVID-19 and Aggressive Lymphoma: Frequently Asked Questions

 Are you changing your approach to initial therapy?

 R-CHOP continues to be the standard of care for diffuse, large B-cell lymphoma, with DA-EPOCH-R indicated only for double-hit and primary mediastinal B-cell lymphomas.
-Whereas DA-EPOCH-R targets myelosuppression with dose escalation until there is neutropenia and/or thrombocytopenia, it is of necessity a more toxic regimen, and in most institutions requires hospitalization.
-Centers with the capacity to deliver this therapy on an outpatient basis are encouraging that approach.
-Others are weighing benefits and risks for the individual patient with double-hit or primary mediastinal B-cell.
-R-CHOP (or R-CHOP-14) +/- consolidative radiotherapy for some PMBCL patients is an alternative.1
+DA-EPOCH-R is a more toxic regimen as doses are escalated in subsequent cycles based on level of neutropenia and/or thrombocytopenia observed, and it requires hospitalization in most institutions.
+Whereas bed and staff availability have been compromised by the pandemic, centers with the capacity to deliver this therapy on an outpatient basis are encouraging that approach.
+Others are weighing benefits and risks for the individual patient with double-hit or primary mediastinal B-cell lymphoma.
+R-CHOP (or R-CHOP-14) +/- consolidative radiotherapy for some PMBCL patients is an alternative to DA-EPOCH-R but with the additional long-term risks associated with irradiation of the mediastinum, but DA-EPOCH-R is the preferred strategy.
+(See recently posted ILROG guidelines).

 For those who tolerate the first dose of rituximab given intravenously, subcutaneous administration is an option going forward that reduces time spent in the clinic.